jtcarrillo/prog-dev/Testing/TDD/README.md

 # Other Notes

  - Separating interface (what) from implementation (how) is an important aspect of design and provides a springboard for larger design choices.
 You want to consider similar restructurings every time you hit the refactoring step in TDD.
+ - The rule of thumb for TDD is one assert per test.
+Its a good idea that promotes focusing on the behavior of the tests, instead of centering tests around functions.

 # References